 The magnitude of increased weight loss of drug-treated patients over placebo-treated patients is only a fraction of a pound a week.
 The rate of weight loss is greatest in the first weeks of therapy for both drug and placebo subjects and tends to decrease in succeeding weeks.
 The origins of the increased weight loss due to the various possible drug effects are not established.
-The amount of weight loss associated with the use of an "anorectic" drug varies from trial to trial, and the increased weight loss associated with the use of all anotectic drug varies from that of that, and the increased weight loss appears to be related in part to variables other than the drug prescribed, such as the physician-investigator, the population treated, and the diet prescribed.
+The amount of weight loss associated with the use of an "anorectic" drug varies from trial to trial, and the increased weight loss appears to be related in part to variables other than the drug prescribed, such as the physician-investigator, the population treated, and the diet prescribed.
 Studies do not permit conclusions as to the relative importance of the drug and nondrug factors on weight loss.

-The natural history of obesity is measured in years, whereas the studies cited are restricted to few weeks duration; thus, the total impact of drug-induced weight loss over that of diet alone must be considered clinically limited vekeo® (amphetamine sulfate tablets, USP) is indicated for
+The natural history of obesity is measured in years, whereas the studies cited are restricted to few weeks duration; thus, the total impact of drug-induced weight loss over that of diet alone must be considered clinically limited.